-Raytracing with inclination
+Coordinates with inclination (θs)

 First, let's import Krang and CairoMakie for plotting.